ghas-lab-templates/exercises/module-2.md

   </details>

-11. Give an appropriate `Pattern name` and click on `Save and dry run`
+10. Provide a clear and descriptive Pattern name, then click Save and dry run.

   <details>
     <summary> Animated Guide</summary>